 Women want men to be more relational.
 Men can be strong and vulnerable at the same time.

 Developing Emotional intelligence (EQ) is a key variable that plays a significant role in how relationships grow and sustain over time.
 It consists of self-awareness, self-regulation, empathy, motivation, and social skills.

-It’s the capacity to notice and identify your emotions and the emotions of others, while regulating reactions and responses.
+EQ is the capacity to notice and identify your emotions and the emotions of others, while regulating reactions and responses.

-And, the good news is that EQ is 100% learnable.
+And the good news is that EQ is 100% learnable.

 Developing high levels of emotional intelligence is also an asset in a man’s business life.
 Strong leaders and performers tend to have higher levels of EQ.